ryejs/ryejs.com/docs/collection.md

     .push(element) <span>⇒ index</span>
 </div>

-Add an element to collection and returns it `index`.
-This method changes the `rye collection`.
+Add an element to `collection.elements`.
+Returns the new element index.

 slice